 Professor David J T Sumpter to deliver DKO Public Lecture 2017

 The 2017 Dame Kathleen Ollerenshaw Lecture will take place this year on Thursday 19th October 2017.
-This is a popular, exciting and annual evening event hosted by the School of Mathematics in the Alan Turing Building, Oxford Road, Manchester.
+This is a popular, exciting and annual evening event hosted by the School of Mathematics in University Place, Oxford Road, Manchester.

 Professor David J T Sumpter is a professor in Applied Mathematics at Uppsala University, Sweden.